Logistic Regression Explained: Theory

 \end{align*}

-Thus, the likelihood function based on $y^{(1)}, y^{(2)}, \dots, y^{(n)}$ is
+Therefore, the likelihood function based on $y^{(1)}, y^{(2)}, \dots, y^{(n)}$ is as follows.

 \begin{align}